carlosjhr64/entropia/BETA_TESTING.md

 Just to show that this is reversible:

-    # Convert eh bach to base 2:
+    # Convert eh back to base 2:
     e2 = eh*2
     # Note e2 and e are not the same object:
     e2.equal? e #=> false